top of page

 Settling In Relationships – Why We Settle And How To Avoid The Toxic Patterns

 Dr. Leslie Davis is a survivor of toxic relationships and a healing agent of broken hearts.
-As a Licensed Clinical Professional Counselor and Relationship Expert near St. Louis, MO, Dr. D is on a mission to empower others to improve their relationships.
+Dr. D is a Licensed Clinical Professional Counselor specializing as a Relationship Therapist, dedicated to empowering women to improve their relationships.

 Executive Contributor Dr. Leslie Davis